Cocker Spaniel: English Cocker Spaniel

 Called simply Cocker Spaniel in the UK, this is the breed that was originally recognized by The Kennel Club (KC) in 1892.
 The American Kennel Club (AKC) recognized the English Cocker Spaniel as a separate breed in 1946.

 The size of the English Cocker Spaniel according to the KC is 15.5–16.0 in at the withers for males, and 15.0–15.5 in for females.
 The weight of a show dog should be 28–32 lb.

-The English Cocker Spaniel is the most successful breed at the most popular dog show in the UK, Crufts, with seven best-in-show wins since the prize was first awarded in 1928.
+The English Cocker Spaniel is the most popular dog breed for showing in the UK, Crufts, with seven best-in-show wins since the prize was first awarded in 1928.
 This was mostly due to the success of dog breeder H.S.
 Lloyd's Ware Kennel, dogs of which won best-in-show on six occasions between 1930–1950.
 They are the second most popular dog breed in the UK according to statistics released by the KC with 22,211 registrations in 2009, beaten only by the Labrador Retriever with 40,943.
 In third place was the English Springer Spaniel with 12,700.
 The English Cocker's popularity has increased steadily since 1999 in the United States when they were ranked 76th in registrations by the AKC, to 2009 when they were ranked 66th.

-Physical differences exist between the show strain and working strain in the UK.
-While the show strain is bred to the conformation standard, the working strain is bred for working ability, and as such, several physical differences have appeared.
-Working-type dogs tend to be larger with flatter heads and shorter ears.
-The coat also tends to be shorter and finer than the show variety and have less feathering.
-The working strain seems to be more energetic than the show strain.